Nazi racial theories: East Asians

 After the Nationalist government of China declared war on Germany and joined the Allies in December 1941, Chinese nationals were persecuted in Germany.
 However, before, in July 1941, Germany officially recognised Wang Jingwei's puppet government after negotiations by its Foreign Minister Chu Minyi, and both were members of the Axis.
 The influential Nazi anti-Semite Johann von Leers favored the exclusion of Japanese people from the laws because he believed in the existence of the alleged Japanese-Aryan racial link and because he sought to improve Germany's diplomatic relations with Japan.
 The Foreign Ministry supported von Leers and on several occasions between 1934 and 1937, it sought to change the laws, but other government agencies, including the Racial Policy Office, opposed the change.

 An October 1933 statement by Foreign Minister Konstantin von Neurath which was published in response to the Japanese protests falsely claimed that Japanese were exempt.
 The wide publication of this statement caused many in Germany, Japan, and elsewhere to believe that such an exemption actually existed.
 Instead of granting Japanese a broad exemption from the laws, an April 1935 decree stated that any racial discrimination cases that might jeopardize German diplomatic relations because they involved non-Aryans—i.e., Japanese—would be dealt with individually.
 Decisions on such cases often took years to make, and those people who were affected by them were unable to obtain jobs or interracially marry, primarily because the German government preferred to avoid exempting people from the laws as much as possible.
-The German government often exempted more German-Japanese than it preferred to because it wanted to avoid a repeat of the 1933 controversies.
-And in 1934, it prohibited the German press from discussing the race laws with regard to Japanese.
+The German government often exempted more German-Japanese than it preferred to because it wanted to avoid a repeat of the 1933 controversies; in 1934, the government prohibited the German press from discussing the race laws with regard to Japanese.
 During World War II, Hitler privately expressed fears concerning the replacement of "white rule" in Asia (that of European colonial powers) with "yellow" supremacy as a result of Japanese conquests.
 In early 1942, Hitler is quoted as saying to Joachim von Ribbentrop: "We have to think in terms of centuries.
 Sooner or later there will have to be a showdown between the white and the yellow races."